What is a fleet manager?

 Each fleet has their own unique set of tasks and challenges that fleet managers help to navigate.
-A fleet manager oversees fleet operations within a company to help a business run efficiently, safely and in compliance with the laws and regulations.
+A fleet manager oversees fleet operations within a company to help a business run efficiently and safely and manages compliance with the laws and regulations.

 Fleet managers are responsible for directing and managing the costs of the vehicles owned or leased by their companies.
 They also create policies based on company requirements, to address vehicle usage and driver behavior, and may also set driver schedules.

 While everyday tasks might differ for each fleet manager, the job has common strategic responsibilities that include promoting and raising awareness on safety, maximizing fuel efficiency and lowering operational costs.
 All of the responsibilities are directed towards minimizing the impact of fleet operations on the company's bottom line.